casperjs/casperjs/builder/sources/apidoc_contents.md

 <h3 id="phantom_Casper_click"><code>Casper#click(String selector)</code></h3>

-Emulates a click on the element from the provided selector using the mouse pointer, if possible.
+Performs a click on the element matching the provided CSS3 selector.
+The method tries two strategies sequentially:

-**Example:**
+1. trying to trigger a MouseEvent in Javascript
+2. using native QtWebKit event if the previous attempt failed

+Example:

 ```javascript
 casper.start('http://google.fr/');